 Q. When I am ready to enter the Sisters of Providence, what will happen?

 A. After completing an application process and being accepted for membership, you will begin a three-year process of preparation for the first profession of vows.
-See the Initial formation page for more details.
+See the Discerning your call page for more details.